Daniel-hub-es/mews_interview_2025/Analyses.md

 |-----------|--------|------------------|--------------------------|
 | 35        | male   | GB               | 8                        |

+The table above shows the profile crossing the dimensions of `Age Group`, `Gender` and `Nationality` that makes more online checkins compared to the rest of the guests of the datased given.

+It shows a male in the middle age from Great Britain.
+The concentration arround this segment suggest that the typical user is an early adpoter of online checkin technologies as first solution for comodity compared to the rest of mid users that we have data available.

+Information suggest that a male arround age between 25 and 35 would be considered as a "Milennial" or "Gen Z", generations of digital natives who will consider the use of technology in their behavior when checking in online at the establishment.

+This profile can be used as the target for the marketing strategies where the Hotel need to invest if they want to promote the usage of online checkins as it reports more protif in average compared to the offline checkin.

 #### Amount of reservations and online checkins by dimension:

 | Dimension Type | Value | Total Reservations | Online Checkins | Percentage of Online Checkins | Percentage of Online Checkins per Total Reservations |